 Row 1: (dc, ch 2, sc) in 4th ch from hook, *sk 3 sts, (2 dc, ch 2, sc) in next st; repeat from * to end of row, ch 2, turn.
 (60 bumps)

-Repeat row 2 until your scarf is as wide as you’d like it (12 or 13 rows should get you to about 6”) then do the edging row.
+Repeat row 2 until your scarf is as wide as you’d like it (12 or 13 rows should get you to about 6”) then do the edging/ending rows.

-Edging/ending row: sl st into first ch-2 space, *ch 3, sl st into next ch-2 space* when you get to the end of the side, keep working around the corner and continue this pattern along end of scarf.
+Edging/ending row 1: sl st into first ch-2 sp, *ch 3, sl st into next ch-2 sp; repeat from * along when you get to the end of the side, continue working the same sequence around the corner then crochet the following two rows along end of scarf:

 End row 2: ch 1, turn and sc along the end in the chains you just made, ch 30, turn.

-End row 3: sc in first stitch, sc in each stitch across, at the end of the row ch 30, sl st back into the final sc, turn.
+End row 3: sc in first st, sc in each st across, at the end of the row ch 30, sl st back into the final sc, turn.

-sl st along stiches between rows 2 and 3, using relaxed tension.
+End row 4: sl st along between rows 2 and 3, using relaxed tension.

 Fasten off and weave in ends.

-Attach yarn to other end of scarf, repeat ending steps across scarf end.
+Attach yarn to other end of scarf, repeat ending rows across scarf end only.

 Fasten off and weave in ends.